 We believe in developing awareness through education.

 Through outreach programming, we’re working to creating strong co-existence between Albertans and wildlife.
-In 2017, our animal ambassadors provided wildlife education to more than 4,110 members of the public.
+In 2018, our education team provided wildlife education to more than 4,300 members of the public.

 We want children to build a strong relationship with nature.